nf-core/funcscan/docs/usage.md

 ### antiSMASH

 antiSMASH has a minimum contig parameter, in which only contigs of a certain length (or longer) will be screened.
-In cases where no hits are found in these, the tool ends successfully without hits.
-However if no contigs in an input file reach that minimum threshold, the tool will end with a 'failure' code, and cause the pipeline to crash.
+If no contigs in an input file reach that minimum threshold, the tool will end with a 'failure' code, and cause the pipeline to crash.

 When the annotation is run with Prokka, the resulting `.gbk` file passed to antiSMASH may produce the error `translation longer than location allows` and end the pipeline run.
 This Prokka bug has been reported before (see [discussion on GitHub](https://github.com/antismash/antismash/discussions/450)) and is not likely to be fixed soon.

 :::warning
-If antiSMASH is run for BGC detection, we recommend to **not** run Prokka for annotation but instead use the default annotation tool (Pyrodigal) or switch to Prodigal, or (for bacteria only!)
+If antiSMASH is run for BGC detection, we recommend to **not** run Prokka for annotation but instead use the default annotation tool (Pyrodigal), or switch to Prodigal or (for bacteria only!)
 Bakta.
 :::

 ## Databases and reference files

 Various tools of nf-core/funcscan use databases and reference files to operate.

-nf-core/funcscan offers the functionality to auto-download databases for you, and as these databases can be very large, and we suggest to store these files in a central place from where you can reuse them across pipeline runs.
+nf-core/funcscan offers the functionality to auto-download databases for you, and as these databases can be very large, we suggest to store these files in a central place from where you can reuse them across pipeline runs.

 If your infrastructure has internet access (particularly on compute nodes), we **highly recommend** allowing the pipeline to download these databases for you on a first run, saving these to your results directory with `--save_db`, then moving these to a different location (in case you wish to delete the results directory of this first run).
 An exception to this is HMM files where no auto-downloading functionality is possible.